Powertec Workbench Levergym – The BEST Complete Guide – 2024

 Bench

-On the newer models the bench detaches.
+On the newer Powertec Workbench Levergym the bench detaches.
 It is its own entirely independent FID bench.
 This includes my 2014 model, as well as the current model.
 They have made some changes since first introducing the independent models which I will note below.
 So if you are looking for a used model, just know that they aren’t all the same, that there was a point in time where they had a BIG change in design, and that the newer the model is, the more likely it is you have all of the best little odds and ends.
 But a solid deal on an old model, can still be a solid solution.

-Current Model Levergym
+Current Model Powertec Workbench Levergym

-My unit is the 2014 Powertec Levergym.
+My unit is the 2014 Powertec Workbench Levergym.
 This matters, because their newer units have some improved features, directly influenced by my reviews (and others).

 Powertec Workbench Levergym Comments